 What is my child taught in each of the Core Subjects?

 From EYFS through to Year 6, we follow the RE Resource 'Understanding Christianity' alongside the Worcestershire RE agreed Syllabus.
 Please help your child to learn our school simple prayer which can be found in our Church Life section.
+Please help them to understand our school values and how they show these in their every day life.

 We employ a wide range of teaching strategies and have a well-structured scheme of work, based on the National Curriculum for English.
 We use a key text as a focus for each overall theme across the school.